 💰 Sponsorship Rates:

-- Pitch record labels, gear brands, and streaming services
+- Pitch directly to record labels, gear brands, and streaming services

 💡 Pro Tip: Offer package deals (e.g., review + social media promotion) to increase earnings.